Be proactive, resilient & realistic!

 But also..., be resilient

 You might well be a model of pro-activeness and yet not be as successful as you like.
 When you are just starting out in academia it can sometimes seem that whatever you do, you don't make the progress you want.
+It took me 10 years to even get to a Senior Lectureship.
 Don't give up!
 One of my PhD students - Shea Fan - did not have any published papers when she finished her PhD.
 Her PhD only came together at the last moment and we had decided to aim high with her work.
 This meant receiving many journal rejections and doing zillions of painful revisions, but no published papers to show for it.
 She was fortunate to work for an institution that didn't have strict tenure requirements, but still ... she started to despair a bit.

 Then, "all of a sudden" her fortunes turned and in the space of a month she got a journal acceptance, a nomination for a best dissertation award, and an award for the best conference paper.
 A year later she had three papers accepted for top journals, a book on Managing Expatriates in China and another conference award nomination.
 But of course this didn't happen "all of a sudden", it was the result of years and years of persistence!
 You can read about her work in a guest post on my blog: Managing expatriates’ identity: subtle desire, big impact